escolano/TclTLS/README.txt

 ------

 There were several changes made in the callback command arguments between versions 1.7 and 2.0.
-See the doc/tls.html for what changed and library/tls.tcl for example handler functions that are backwards compatible.
+See doc/tls.html for what changed and library/tls.tcl for example handler functions that are backwards compatible.